unomed-dev/react-native-matrix-sdk/README.md

 ```

 Build the npm package in a dry run and verify the contained files.
 Most importantly the
-large binary files should be present.
+large binary files should *not* be present.

 ```sh
 npm pack --dry-run